Biblical Unity ACSI Core Convictions and Commitments According to Biblical Worldview Truths

 Your new easy-to-use Community opens the door to ideation, collaboration and innovation with your peers around the world making us all Stronger Together.
 Take a moment to check out the community!

 Headquartered in Colorado Springs, Colorado, ACSI exists to strengthen Christian schools and equip Christian educators worldwide as they prepare students academically and inspire them to become devoted followers of Jesus Christ.
 ACSI advances excellence in Christian schools by enhancing the professional and personal development of Christian educators and providing vital support functions for Christian schools through multiple services including teacher and administrator certification, school accreditation, legal/legislative assistance, and curriculum publishing.
-ACSI supports more than 5,000 member schools throughout the United States and around the world, which collectively serve approximately 1.2 million students.
-Through additional training programs, materials, and expertise provided to other educational groups worldwide, ACSI’s overall influence and positive impact reaches more than 26,000 schools operating in 100 countries, together serving 5.5 million people.
+Serving more than 25,000 schools in 108 countries, ACSI helps more than 5.5 million students worldwide connect to Christian education.